Execution

 • MASP (see spec)

-• k-of-n multisignature VP (see spec)
+• k-of-n multisignature (see spec)